Cosmology of the non-local Proca theory: Conclusions

-As we have discussed above, the Bopp-Podolski interaction term does not contribute to the homogeneous and isotropic FRW universe.
+As we have discussed above, the non-local Proca action does not contribute to the homogeneous and isotropic FRW universe.
 So, we have investigated the dynamics of the universe in anisotropic Bianchi-I universe.
-We have seen that the universe starts from a highly anisotropic and decelerating phase and at late times the universe becomes isotropic and accelerating.
+We have seen that the universe starts from a highly anisotropic and decelerating phase and at late times, the universe becomes isotropic and accelerating.
 As a result the model satisfies observational data on the late time behavior of the universe.